KIMEP University: Campus

-KIMEP's campus in south-central Almaty occupies the premises of the former Central Training School of the Communist Party of Kazakhstan.
+KIMEP's campus in south-central Almaty occupies the premises of the former Higher Party School of the Communist Party of Kazakhstan.
 It includes three main academic buildings, a library, sports center, dormitory, various fields, benches and other facilities.

 Library

-The Olivier Giscard d'Estaing Library (OGEL), named after the founding dean of INSEAD and supporter of KIMEP throughout its early years, has the largest English-language collection in Central Asia (approximately 64,000) in addition to large Russian and Kazakh collections (approximately 36,000 total).
+The Olivier Giscard d'Estaing Library (OGEL), named after the founding dean of INSEAD, has the largest English-language collection in Central Asia (approximately 64,000) in addition to large Russian and Kazakh collections (approximately 36,000 total).
 The main collection specializes in publications on business, social sciences, law and languages.
-It offers KIMEP students access to dozens of major electronic libraries and electronic resources.
+It offers KIMEP students access to several electronic libraries and resources.
 The library has space for studying, an electronic resources laboratory and a large computer room.
 OGEL librarians have created a major database of reference materials on Central Asia, which they continually update.

 Sports Center

 In November 2010, KIMEP opened a new Sports Center.
 The 325-square-meter facility includes a basketball court, two fitness rooms and a yoga studio.
-All the technology is state-of-the-art and imported from South Korea.
 Beginning in 2011, the Sports Center offered a variety of curricular and extra-curricular courses to students.
-Students have free access to the facility, which will be open six days a week.
+Students have free access to the facility, which is open six days a week.

-ExxonMobil Media Center

-In October 2009, KIMEP launched a media laboratory for its journalism students.
-The facility was named the ExxonMobil Media Center after ExxonMobil Kazakhstan, which donated US$44,000 to pay for the center's equipment.
-The digital equipment enables students to work with internet publications, digital photography, cinematography, sound, editing, and advertising.